Respiratory therapists held about 134,000 jobs in 2018. The largest employers of respiratory therapists were as follows:

 Most respiratory therapists work full time.
 Because they may work in medical facilities, such as hospitals that are always open, some may work evening, night, or weekend hours.

-Respiratory therapists typically need an associate’s degree, but some have bachelor’s degrees.
+Respiratory therapists typically need an associate’s degree, but some have bachelor’s degrees in respiratory therapy.
 Respiratory therapists are licensed in all states except Alaska; requirements vary by state.

 Respiratory therapists need at least an associate’s degree, but employers may prefer applicants who have a bachelor’s degree.
-Many colleges and universities, vocational–technical institutes, and the Armed Forces offer education and training programs.
-Most programs award an associate’s or bachelor’s degree.
+Educational programs are offered by colleges and universities, vocational–technical institutes, and the Armed Forces.
+Completion of a program that is accredited by the Commission on Accreditation for Respiratory Care may be required for licensure.

-Respiratory therapy programs include courses in human anatomy and physiology, chemistry, physics, microbiology, pharmacology, and mathematics.
+Respiratory therapy programs typically include courses in human anatomy and physiology, chemistry, physics, microbiology, pharmacology, and math.
 Other courses deal with therapeutic and diagnostic procedures and tests, equipment, patient assessment, and cardiopulmonary resuscitation (CPR).
+In addition to coursework, programs have clinical components that allow students to gain supervised, practical experience in treating patients.

-High school students interested in applying to respiratory therapy programs should take courses in health, biology, mathematics, chemistry, and physics.
+High school students interested in applying to respiratory therapy programs should take courses in health, biology, math, chemistry, and physics.

 Licenses, Certifications, and Registrations

-Respiratory therapists are licensed in all states except Alaska, although requirements vary by state.
-Licensure requirements in most states include completing a state or professional certification exam.
+Respiratory therapists are licensed in all states except Alaska, where national certification is recommended, although not required.
+Licensure requirements vary by state; for most states they include passing a state or professional certification exam.
 For specific state requirements, contact the state’s health board.

 The National Board for Respiratory Care (NBRC) is the main certifying body for respiratory therapists.
-The Board offers two levels of certification: the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT).
+The Board offers two levels of certification: Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT).

 Respiratory therapists typically have an interest in the Building, Thinking and Helping interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.